11 May How to Make the Most out of Everyday Household Items(Last Updated On: August 2, 2018)

 - Prevent Splinters with WD-40

 Protect your hands and prevent splinters from working with any of your wood tools by spraying an ample amount of WD-40 to the wood.
-The WD-40 works to remove moisture from the surface and creates a barrier against corrosive elements in the environment that can cause splintering.
+The WD-40 works to remove moisture from the surface.
+Plus, WD-40 creates a barrier against corrosive elements that may cause splintering.

 - Remove Water Rings with Mayonnaise